General

 Can I still pull my image whilst scanning is performed?

-Yes, vulnerability scanning is non-blocking, and your image may be pulled at any time.
+Yes, vulnerability scanning is non-blocking, and your image can be pulled at any time.

 How can I reduce my exposure to Vulnerabilties?